Jwely/espa-api/docs/REVIEW_COMMENTS.md

 the ESPA website itself.

 4. Service operation mod for determining ESPA production capabilities.
   API users need to be able to call a service operation to determine what output products ESPA can make for a given input product.
+(Some clients may choose not to do this and thats sorta ok.
+The point being that ESPA must continue providing the distribution hub)

   The caller supplies a list of inputs and ESPA returns a dictionary of inputs to valid output product types.
 The output should be able to be organized either by (a) input product (b) output product (c) ESPA dataset (d) LTA dataset.